ucb-ee106/eecs106a-fa23site/policies.md

 Labs may be worked on outside of class hours.
 Additionally, labs may be checked off at the office hours of any Lab TA, or you may request to attend a different lab section for the check-off by asking a GSI.
 Note that many of the labs in this class are full, and you will not be allowed to attend them.

-Labs should ideally be completed by the end of your assigned lab section, and are scoped such that this should be feasible.
+Labs should ideally be completed by the end of your assigned lab section and are scoped such that this should be feasible.
 We recognize, however, that due to different levels of previous experience with the material this will not always be possible.
 In order to accommodate this variation while ensuring that students do not fall behind, we have developed the following (admittedly complex) policies:

 - Labs 1-2 are a serial introduction to ROS and the other tools used in this class.
 They must therefore be completed by the *start* of your assigned lab section the following week.
 - Labs 3-8 occur in Modules of two labs each (3 & 4, 5 & 6, 7 & 8); each Module is dependent on the previous Module, but labs within each Module are not dependent on each other.
 Modules are 3 weeks long.
-At the start of the first week of a Module, the odd-numbered lab will be released.
-At the start of the second week of the Module, the even-numbered lab will be released.
+At the start of each Module, both labs will be released.
+Half of the students in each section will work on the even numbered lab, while the other half will work on the odd numbered lab during the first week.
+The groups will switch during the second week.
 The third and final week of the Module is a buffer week, intended to be used if you were unable to complete the lab(s) during this module.
 You will receive full credit for any check-offs during the buffer week for any labs in the current module.
 Both labs from the module are due at the start of your lab section the week after your buffer week (ie: the start of the lab when you begin a new Module).
 - Week 3 of Module 3 will also be used to provide final project feedback

-*The start of your lab section is a hard cutoff — that is, if an assignment is due at the start of lab section, you may **not** check off that assignment at the start of class for full credit; it must be checked off beforehand.
+*The start of your lab section is a hard cutoff — that is, if an assignment is due at the start of lab section, you may **not** check off that assignment at the start of class for full credit; it must be checked off **beforehand**.
 This policy is in place because many of the labs fully fill the allotted time, and we want to keep everyone on schedule.* If you miss the checkoff deadline for a lab, you will have one week after the due date to receive 50% credit.

 |**Lab**|**Assigned**|**Due Week Of**|